icloud-photos-downloader/icloud_photos_downloader/FAQ.md

 ## Access from Mainland China

-Access to iCloud.com is blocked from mainland China. `icloudpd` can be used with `--domain cn` parameter to support downloading iCloud phtotos from mainland China, however, people reported mixed results with that parameter.
+Access to iCloud.com is blocked from mainland China. `icloudpd` can be used with `--domain cn` parameter to support downloading iCloud photos from mainland China, however, people reported mixed results with that parameter.

-## MacOS binary
+## macOS binary

-`icloudpd` is available as Intel 64bit binary for MacOS, but works on ARM macs too (M1, M2).
+`icloudpd` is available as Intel 64bit binary for macOS, but works on ARM macs too (M1, M2).

 Here are the steps to make it working:
-- download binary from Github [Releases](https://github.com/icloud-photos-downloader/icloud_photos_downloader/releases) into desired local folder
+- download binary from GitHub [Releases](https://github.com/icloud-photos-downloader/icloud_photos_downloader/releases) into desired local folder
 - add executable flag by running `chmod +x icloudpd-1.20.0-macos-amd64`
 - start it from the terminal: `icloudpd-1.20.0-macos-amd64`
-- Apple will tell you that it cannot check for malicous software and refuse to run the app; click "Ok"
+- Apple will tell you that it cannot check for malicious software and refuse to run the app; click "Ok"
 - Open "System Settings"/"Privacy & Security" and find `icloudpd-1.20.0-macos-amd64` as blocked app; Click "Allow"
 - Start `icloudpd-1.20.0-macos-amd64` from the terminal again
 - Apple will show another warning; click "Open"